klimentij/NerdQA/skills/QLoop/Statements/prompt.md

 Good statement: "Recent research suggests potential benefits of mindfulness for anxiety reduction, with a 2021 meta-analysis finding moderate symptom reduction compared to control groups, and a 2023 randomized controlled trial showing a 20% greater reduction in anxiety scores for mindfulness participants compared to those in a stress management program."

+Explanation: This statement accurately summarizes both studies, using appropriate language to reflect the nature of the findings.
+It specifies the type of studies (meta-analysis and randomized controlled trial), their publication years, and key findings, without overgeneralizing the results or making unsupported claims about efficacy.

 Borderline statement: "Scientific studies have conclusively proven that mindfulness is the most effective treatment for anxiety disorders, outperforming all other therapeutic approaches and medications."

+Why it's borderline: This statement overstates the evidence provided.
+The studies show benefits of mindfulness for anxiety reduction, but they don't compare it to all other treatments or medications, nor do they "conclusively prove" it as the most effective treatment.
+The language used is too strong given the limited scope of the provided evidence.

 These examples demonstrate:
 1. How to synthesize information from multiple sources while maintaining accuracy and avoiding overreach.
-2. The good statements carefully combine information from different sources, maintaining the specific context and limitations of each study.
+2. The importance of providing explanations that directly link the statement to the evidence, quoting or paraphrasing key points from the context.
+3. How to use language that accurately reflects the level of certainty in the evidence, such as "suggests" or "indicates" rather than "proves" or "shows conclusively."
-3. The borderline statements make broader claims that go beyond the evidence provided, overgeneralize findings, or make causal claims not supported by the given information.
+4. The need to avoid making broader claims or generalizations that go beyond the specific findings reported in the evidence.
-4. The importance of preserving the nuance and specificity of scientific findings when reporting on them.

-Use these examples as a guide for generating your own statements, always prioritizing accuracy, relevance, and direct evidence support.
+Use these examples as a guide for generating your own statements and explanations, always prioritizing accuracy, relevance, and direct evidence support.